-By the way: If you don’t have your own outdoor pizza oven, you can use an pizza stone for baking, like I do.
-A great thing, the perfect pizza succeeds like with real Italians, everything is nice and crispy and a practical pizza shovel was also included.
+By the way: If you don’t have your own outdoor pizza oven, like me, uses a Pizza stone.
+A great thing, the perfect pizza comes out almost like a real Italian restaurant.

 Table of contents: